algolia/instantsearch/docgen/src/guides/customization.md

 all the logic needed for making search widgets.
 Each one of them is specialized to make a certain type of widget.

-Connectors are functions that will create a widget factory, functions that can creates widgets instances.
+Connectors are functions that will create a widget factory: a function that can create widgets instances.

 They follow the pattern: